inksnowhailong/vscode-plugin/packageRun/README.md

 # Usage 😏

-1️⃣.
-Right-click your package.json, the menu will appear packagerun, click it 2️⃣.
-When a file is opened, shift+R, it will automatically find the nearest package.json 3️⃣.
-In vscode settings, you can configure custom command configuration:
+  1. Right-click your package.json, the menu will appear packagerun, click it
+  2. When a file in the project is opened, windows: ctrl+alt+x, mac: ctrl+cmd+x, use your little finger, thumb and index finger to operate, it will automatically find the nearest package.json
+  3. In vscode settings, you can configure custom command configuration:

 # configuration ⚙️
 #### Configure in the setting file of vscode, which will be shared in multiple projects